trel/irods_client_rest_cpp_beast/README.md

 ## Compiling

-To the server, follow the normal CMake steps.
+To compile the server, follow the normal CMake steps.

 The following example uses **Ninja** to compile the server.
 ```bash